To enjoy the full Mail & Guardian online experience: please upgrade your browser

 After working through and discarding several ideas in his sketchbook (sea socks, dinosaurs and "a safari theme" didn't make the cut), Ting Chong came up with four playful designs: the Emergency Sock (police vans and fire engines); Eye Spy (peeking eyeballs); a constellation of planets called Outer Space that was inspired by an arcade game; and the deliberate "time is money" sock, featuring dollar signs and wristwatches, called Business Time.

 Ting Chong says that, from the start, he wanted to work with patterns.
-"When I was young I had a Teenage Mutant Ninja Turtles duvet cover with lots of repeats," Ting Chong says.
+Teenage Mutant Ninja Turtles duvet cover with lots of repeats," Ting Chong says.
 "I wanted to remake that for adults, for men who wear suits, to play on something that goes back to their childhood."

 The challenge, Ting Chong explains, was to work out how to produce workable patterns on what would essentially come out as a tube, to create a design where you "couldn't see the seam, where it starts and where it ends".
 He mocked up his designs on a photograph of a plain white sock, to "roughly see where [the design] would be placed".